Direct Bonding – Denton, TX

 Direct Bonding Aftercare

 You’ll want to keep your cosmetic improvements for as long as possible, of course.
 In most cases, the resin will last for several years, but only if you take good care of it.
 You’ll need to completely avoid chewing ice or biting fingernails, pen tips and other hard objects.
 Also, the material can stain very easily, so be careful with coffee, tea and other dark-colored drinks.
-And of course, don’t forget to attend your regular checkups at Prime Dentistry for cleaning and polishing!
+And of course, don’t forget to attend your regular checkups at Prime Dentistry of Denton for cleaning and polishing!